 Center for Children Specialties & Services

-Doctors at the Center for Children, part of Hassenfeld Children’s Hospital of New York at NYU Langone, provide quality care for a variety of pediatric orthopaedic and musculoskeletal conditions.
+Doctors at the Center for Children, part of Hassenfeld Children’s Hospital at NYU Langone, provide quality care for a variety of pediatric orthopedic and musculoskeletal conditions.

 The conditions we provide treatment for include:

 - arthrogryposis, a problem noted at birth in which tissues surrounding the joints are abnormally short and contracted

 - Blount disease, a progressive bowing of the legs in children and adolescents